TEE carriages of FS: The operation on the TEE network

 The first coaches were delivered to the FS in the first half of 1972.
 After an initial period of line testing to verify the influence of disturbances generated by on-board equipment on the telephone and signaling circuits of the railway administrations concerned, they were put into regular service on May 28, 1972, on the TEE Lemano between Milan and Geneva.
 Beginning in the second half of August of that year, on the occasion of the Munich Olympics, the use of TEE FS cars was extended to the TEE Mediolanum between Milan and Munich.
 With the 1972-73 winter timetable, the new coaches were finally adopted also on the Ligurian TEE between Milan and Avignon.
 They were not, however, used on the TEE Mont Cenis between Milan and Lyon, also under FS responsibility, which left the TEE grouping as of the same date.

 During periods of normal turnout, the above-mentioned TEEs consisted of a generator van, a dining car, a saloon car, and two compartment cars.
 In busy periods the TEE Lemano and Mediolanum were reinforced with one or two additional carriages, while the Ligure was reinforced with Gran Confort carriages on the Italian section between Milan and Ventimiglia.

-The FS TEE carriages already met with a good reception from the public in their first years of service, who appreciated the convenience and comfort of this type of equipment, which represented the latest and most modern generation of carriages in the Trans Europ Express grouping.

 Toward the end of the 1970s, the commercial policies of passenger rail transportation began to evolve toward a system that could provide services with high quality and speed features to a wider customer base.
 These new trends led the French and German railroads to establish the first Intercity lines as a replacement for the corresponding TEEs, often retaining their name and train path by expanding the service to second class.
 This process extended to Italy as well, with the transformation into Intercity of the Ligure and Lemano, which ran their last run as TEEs on May 22, 1982, followed two years later, on June 2, 1984, by the Mediolanum, which was the last TEE in international service to be operated with FS coaches.